 Newer filters have much lower migration levels, estimated at less than 1 percent.
 Researchers say 90 percent of migration incidents happened more than 30 days after placement.

 Migration has been found twice as often with permanent filters as with retrievable filters.
 When migration into the cardiopulmonary system happens, it can be fatal, and it requires immediate medical intervention, including possible open-heart surgery.

 Sometimes the filter is defective and fails to open completely.
 This also can happen for other reasons, including an error on the part of the doctor who places the filter.
 A 2016 study in the journal Cardiovascular Diagnosis & Therapy said this failure to open happens between 0.7 percent to 13.9 percent of the time, and with one type of filter — the titanium Greenfield filter — can happen in as many as 71 percent of cases.
 When this happens, the filter’s performance can be decreased by as much as 80 percent, especially for catching smaller clots.

 Another possible complication is called caval thrombosis, or blood clotting in the vena cava.
-Rates have been estimated ranging between 2 percent to 30 percent.
+Rates have been estimated to range between 2 percent to 30 percent.
 When there are symptoms, they include pain and swelling in the lower extremities.
 The cause isn’t known, but can be related to the fact that patients already have higher risk for clotting, as well as the increased clotting from the presence of a foreign body in the vena cava.
 It may also represent clots that have been captured by the filter, as intended.